 There have been reports that Golden Rice field trials resulted in stunted plants and reduced grain yield.
 Is this true?

-In 2014, we shared an update on the results of the multilocation trials (MLTs) conducted in 2012-2013 that used the most advanced event of Golden Rice at that time, GR2R.
-Results from these MLTs showed that while the target level of beta-carotene in the grain was attained, average yield was lower than that of comparable local varieties preferred by farmers.
-Hence, a decision has been reached to use more promising events such as GR2E to advance the development of Golden Rice.
+This outdated piece of information comes from multilocation trials conducted in 2012-2013, which used GR2R, which was the most advanced event of Golden Rice at the time.
+Results showed that while the target level of beta carotene in the grain was attained, the average yield was lower than that of comparable local varieties.
+Thus, a decision was reached to use more promising events such as GR2E to advance the development of Golden Rice.